-- 1) A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint or any allegations therein (which may be reinstated at a later time by the Complainant); or - 2) The Respondent is no longer enrolled in or employed by the University; or

-$^{28}$ These dismissal requirements are mandated by the 2020 Title IX Regulations, 34 CFR §106.45

-&lt;sup>29 Such a Complainant is still entitled to supportive measures, but the formal grievance process is not applicable unless the Title IX Coordinator signs the complaint in the event the Complainant cannot/will not do so.
+- 1) A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint or any allegations therein (which may be reinstated at a later time by the Complainant); or - 2) The Respondent is no longer enrolled in or employed by the University; or 28 These dismissal requirements are mandated by the 2020 Title IX Regulations, 34 CFR §106.45.
+Other university policies and disciplinary processes may apply. - 29 Such a Complainant is still entitled to supportive measures, but the formal grievance process is not applicable unless the Title IX Coordinator signs the complaint in the event the Complainant cannot/will not do so.